nakulmitra/basic-linux-operations/README.md

 ![](LinuxOperationImages/pwd.PNG)

-# Sort the content of a file
+# sort the content of a file

 ![](LinuxOperationImages/sortFile.PNG)